Steffo99/stars/games/detective-case-and-clown-bot-in-murder-in-the-hotel-lisbon.md

 mastered_on: .nan
 identifiers:
   - type: steam
-    appid: "297290"
+    appid: '297290'
-    name: "Detective Case and Clown Bot in: Murder in the Hotel Lisbon"
+    name: 'Detective Case and Clown Bot in: Murder in the Hotel Lisbon'
-    synced_on: 2024-08-30
+    synced_on: '2024-10-04'

 ---